|Strings||- 24 Premium Sipario (aka Salvi or Aquila Corde) SilkGut strings.

 Of course you add your own colours / patterns on top of that prior to assembly - customise it!

 For large orders/organisations we can make a bespoke arrangement or colours of your choosing.
-We've got two standard colour options to choose from: transparent or "black wash" lacquer.

 Where do I get spare strings?
 And can I use other strings?